Become a baker using the Concordium Client#

 file.

-Choose not to encrypt it since Concordium does not support easily starting a baker with encrypted baker credentials.
+Choose not to encrypt it since Concordium does not support easily starting a validator with encrypted validator credentials.

 If this is a firm requirement for you, then you need to run the debian package and configure it appropriately.